sjefvanleeuwen/Aggregation/README.md

 - **Time-Based Aggregation**: Group and aggregate data by day, week, month, or year
 - **Stateful Aggregation**: Efficiently maintain hierarchical aggregates that update automatically
 - **Fluent API**: Intuitive configuration interface for specifying aggregation behavior
+- **Primary Key Support**: Designate a property as the primary key for unique identification

 ## Basic Usage